Pixocoin/Pixo-Cash/README.md

 This project is licensed under the MIT License http://opensource.org/licenses/MIT.
 Copyright (c) 2009-2012 Bitcoin Core Developers, Copyright © 2011-2012 Litecoin Developers, Copyright © 2017-2018 Pixocoin.org, Copyright © 2017-2018 Pixocoin Developers, PIXO™.
 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used!
+* All the people that helped with my coin and all the parents to my coins!
-* Inspiration - Bitcoin, Satoshi Nakamoto, Charlie lee, and all others!
+* Inspiration - Bitcoin, Satoshi Nakamoto, Charlie Lee, and all others!

 ## Donations